-By Shekhar Kapoor, Product Marketing Director, and Kenneth Larsen, Product Marketing Director, Digital Design Group
+By Shekhar Kapoor, Sr. Product Line Director, and Kenneth Larsen, Product Marketing Director, Synopsys EDA Group

 While Moore’s Law may not be delivering the same predictable gains that it once was, new techniques and technologies have emerged to extend design scale despite the ever-expanding challenges posed by ever-shrinking geometries.
 3DICs are one example, delivering at once performance, power, and footprint benefits through the vertical stacking of silicon wafers or dies into a singly packaged device.